Hungary approves big new Budapest museum quarter

 Critics - political opponents, architects, environmental lobbyists and local citizen groups - have called the project politically motivated, unnecessary and expensive, and said it would eat into green areas in the capital.

 Baan dismissed those claims, saying the museums will only use areas already covered by concrete.
-The City Park might also be linked to the city centre by a green corridor, he said.
+The City Park might also be linked to the city center by a green corridor, he said.